 A legal framework which ensures the social and environmental costs of any activity are paid by the person or company undertaking that activity.

 WEL affirms that adequate housing is a basic human right.
 All women must have access to wide range of quality, affordable and environmentally friendly housing.
 Planning for housing must include full consideration of social and economic infrastructure including the provision of community services to enable independent living.
-Special consideration must be given to meeting the needs of older women, sole parents, carers of people with disabilities and dependent older people (the majority of whom are women), and unemployed people.
+Special consideration must be given to meeting the needs of older women, sole parents, carers of people with disabilities and dependent older people (the majority of whom are women), and the unemployed.

 8. Urban Environment

 The planning and design of the urban environment affects people’s quality of life, their health and well being and their access to opportunities.
 WEL affirms the need for the planning of our urban areas to consider the needs of women, men and children to ensure that our cities, towns and suburbs provide all citizens with an acceptable standard of living and the opportunity to improve their life chances.

 WEL calls for greater involvement of women in all aspects of planning.
 WEL supports affirmative action to increase the number of women architects, designers and engineers involved in creating the urban environment.

 WEL supports planning policies that address the needs of women in the urban environment and the planning of urban environments that reduce the barriers of access to opportunities that are essential for the well being of the population.
 WEL calls for the provision of affordable and appropriate housing options that cater for a range of housing needs and household types.
-WEL supports the design of safe and secure urban areas.
+WEL supports the design of safe and secure areas.

 9. Public Transport